eiguzman/symbolic-music-generator/README.md

 | `num_samlpes` | Number of MIDI files to generate | 1 `or` 3 |
 | `max_notes_per_time` | Maximum chord size | 3 |

-This model also uses the folling variable values:
+This model also uses the following variable values:

 | Variable | Description | Value |
 | -------- | ----------- | ----- |